Borough of Fylde: Elections

+Although the UK Youth Parliament is an apolitical organisation, the elections are run in a way similar to that of the Local Elections.
+The votes come from 11 to 18-year olds and are combined to make the decision of the next, 2-year Member of Youth Parliament.
+The elections are run at different times across the country with Fylde's typically being in early Spring and bi-annually.

 Premises

 The council is based at Lytham St Annes Town Hall on South Promenade in St Annes.
 The building was originally a hotel called Southdown Hydro, but was bought in 1925 to serve as a town hall following the merger of the districts of St Annes and Lytham in 1922 to become Lytham St Annes.

 Some council departments, including the planning department and an office of the Registrar, were previously located at the former Fylde Rural District Council offices on Derby Road in Wesham, but in 2007 the council vacated this office.
 It was then used by the NHS North Lancashire Primary Care Trust until around 2013.
 The building has since been demolished and replaced by a new housing development.